 Recent work conducted by Jervois in 2019 included target validation as well as prospecting.
-As a result of the current work programme, two surficial copper-gold showings have been discovered within the Jervois licences, named Eagle and Senator, respectively.
+As a result of the current work programme, surficial copper-gold showings have been discovered within the Jervois licences, named Eagle, Senator and Bond.
 At Eagle, rock chip samples include showings of 37.8 percent (“%”) copper (“Cu”) and 18.2 grams per tonne gold (“g/t Au”).
-Senator has showings up to 7.8% Cu and 16.3 g/t Au (including 10 samples > 5.0 g/t Au).
+Senator has showings up to 7.8% Cu and 16.3 g/t Au (including 10 samples > 5.0 g/t Au) and Bond has showings up to 41g/t Au.
 Jervois cautions that rock chip samples are by their nature selective and are not necessarily indicative of the general geology or grade within the property.

 Subsequently, an extensive ground exploration program is in progress at Kilembe Area.
 Teams are mobilised and the exploration programme includes: